 Breeding pairs in the wild dig burrows in guano or sand, or build nests under bushes and boulders, but past guano collection by people has made suitable burrow territory harder to come by.
 Conservation efforts in Africa include ongoing monitoring of population trends, and introducing artificial nesting structures.
 Additional research is needed on the impacts of fishing and predation, reintroduction and translocation techniques, and shifts in penguins' food sources.

-Watch for these commonly seen behaviors that provide a window into penguin biology and complex social interactions.
+There is never a dull moment in the penguin exhibit.
+Watch for these commonly seen behaviors and processes that offer a window into penguin biology and their complex social interactions.